Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - for shamir invitation, this would be the shamir recipients

 > [!NOTE]
-> This set may evolve overtime as users can be revoked and user profiles can change.
+> This set may evolve over time as users can be revoked and user profiles can change.

 ## Goals and Non-Goals